 When surgeons speak of the cord, they allude to the duct that conveys the semen from the testicle, up the scrotum, into the ring or opening on the side of the penis, into the abdomen, and so downwards into its receptacles on the sides of the bladder, and thence into the urethra, whence it is expelled by appropriate muscles during coition.
 There is one of these ducts, accompanied by an artery and vein, to each testicle; they are surrounded with what we have already described as the cellular tissue that connects every part of the body, and a continuation of the same sack that contains the water of the hydrocele last described; this extends from the testicle to the ring; then enclosing all, a cylindrical muscle whose duty it is to suspend the testicle.
-Thus all come out of the aperture or ring by the side of the penis, enclose the cord, and go to the testicle.
+Thus it will be seen that the cord has three coverings; they all come out of the aperture or ring by the side of the penis, enclose the cord, and go to the testicle.